YaserShafik/YaserShafik/README.md

 My curiosity in the tech world keeps me exploring and innovating continuously. 🚀

 ## My Objectives
-- To continuously improve my backend development skills and stay updated with the latest technologies. 🔄
+- To continuously improve my backend development skills and stay updated with the latest technologies.
-- To create and share educational content that helps my students and the wider community grow their programming skills. 🎓
+- To create and share educational content that helps my students and the wider community grow their programming skills.
+- Learn ElasticSearch.
-- To contribute to open source projects that make a difference. 🌟
+- To contribute to open source projects that make a difference.

 ## Ask Me About
-- Backend development with Node.js, Express.js, and Python. 🐍
-- Database management with MongoDB. 🗄️
-- Best practices in software development. 🛠️
-- Tips and tricks for new programmers. 💡
-- How to create engaging educational content for programming students. 🎥
+- Node.js / Express.js
+- Gym Stuff

 ## My Tech Stack
 - **Backend:** Node.js, Express.js, Python ⚙️